lauraspberry/lauraspberry/README.md

 🔭 working on building a full stack web application for [Connect@Cal](https://connected.berkeley.edu/) to optimize communication between users and operations associates.
 -->

+This coming summer, I will be interning at ⚡ [Amazon](http://amazon.com/)!

 This past summer, I interned at ⚡ [Emerge](http://emerge.io/) to develop and design 3D Virtual Reality experiences using the Unity Game Engine.

-This coming summer, I will be interning at ⚡ [Amazon](http://amazon.com/)!

-😄 From these projects, I've worked with Python, Java, Javascript, HTML/CSS, Ruby on Rails, React, C#, as well as developer tools such as Unity, React, Flask, and Bootstrap to develop software!
+😄 From these projects, I've worked with Python, Java, Javascript, HTML/CSS, as well as developer tools such as Unity, React, Flask, and Bootstrap to develop software!

 📫 You can reach me through email at <laur@berkeley.edu>, or through LinkedIn at https://www.linkedin.com/in/laurapei/